-NO PROJECT NAME BUDGET (24/25) BRIEF DESCRIPTION OF THE PROJECT PROJECT PROGRESS UPDATE (30 Sept 2024) CHALLENGES AND PROPOSED REMEDIAL ACTION 1.1 Draft Sandton Transport Masterplan E R 1 750 000 Development of a Transport Sandton CBD Masterplan with an implementation plan Bid Specifications and IPW have been completed.
-Appointments to be finalised on the 4 th of October None 1.2 Draft Alexandra Masterplan E R 1 750 000 Development of a transport Masterplan for Alexander with an implementation plan Procurement is currently on hold and to be done in Q3 None 1.3 Integrated Corridor Management Strategy and Model Management Development of a Strategy and Model for the introduction of the Integrated Corridor Management Bid Specifications and IPW have been completed.
+NO PROJECT NAME REGION BUDGET (24/25) BRIEF DESCRIPTION OF THE PROJECT PROJECT PROGRESS UPDATE (30 Sept 2024) CHALLENGES AND PROPOSED REMEDIAL ACTION 1 L. NUMBER OF PRE-FE ASIBILITY STU DIES CONDUCTED) 1.1 Draft Sandton Transport Masterplan E R 1 750 000 Development of a Transport Sandton CBD Masterplan with an implementation plan Bid Specifications and IPW have been completed.
+Appointments to be finalised on the 4 th of October None 1.2 Draft Alexandra Masterplan E R 1 750 000 Development of a transport Masterplan for Alexander with an implementation plan Procurement is currently on hold done in Q3 None 1.3 Integrated Corridor Citywide R1 304 347,83 Management Strategy and Model Development of a Strategy and Model for the introduction of the Integrated Corridor Management Bid Specifications and IPW have been completed.
 Appointments to be finalised on the 4 th of October None

-NO PROJECT NAME REGION BUDGET (24/25) BRIEF DESCRIPTION OF THE PROJECT PROJECT PROGRESS UPDATE (30 Sept 2024) CHALLENGES AND PROPOSED REMEDIAL ACTION 1.4 Green Energy by Road Based Transport Plan een Energy by Citywide R1 500 000 ad Based Development of a Strategy for the introduction of Alternative Energy for Road Based Transport Bid Specifications and IPW have been completed.
+NO PROJECT NAME REGION BUDGET (24/25) BRIEF DESCRIPTION OF THE PROJECT PROJECT PROGRESS UPDATE (30 Sept 2024) CHALLENGES AND PROPOSED REMEDIAL ACTION 1.4 Green Energy by Road Based Transport Plan Citywide R1 500 000 Development of a Strategy for the introduction of Alternative Energy for Road Based Transport Bid Specifications and IPW have been completed.
 Appointments to be finalised on the 4 th of October None 2 2.
-NUMBER OF FEASIB S CONDUCTED 1 2.1 Erf 80 Stafford (Marily House) F R6 000 000 Building Conditional Assessment, Bulk Infrastructure capacity confirmation and GPR concrete floor and column scanning.
+NUMBER OF FEASIB ILITY STUDIES CONDUCTED 2.1 Erf 80 Stafford (Marily House) F R6 000 000 Building Conditional Assessment, Bulk Infrastructure capacity confirmation and GPR concrete floor and column scanning.
 The aim is to convert and existing industrial building for the development of affordable rental units to a minimum of 200 units.
-Inception report submitted and approved by JDA and client Status Quo analysis and site investigation has commenced Safety of consultants during site visit may require additional security 2.2 Erf 286 Lorentzville F R 7 000 000 The development of affordable rental units for erf 286 Lorentzville.
+Inception report submitted and approved by JDA and client Status Quo analysis and site investigation has commenced Safety of consultants during site visit may require additional security 2.2 Erf 286 Lorentzville -100 R 7 000 000 The development of affordable rental units for erf 286 Lorentzville.
 The scope requires the acquisition of development rights, Concept designs and design development.
-3 3.
-NUMBER OF URBAN S AND PRECINCTS MANAGEMENT IMPLEM ENTATION PLANS COMPLETED 3.1 Orlando Industrial Park Development D R610 287, 83 Completion of an Urban Development Framework for the revitalisation of the Orlando Industrial Park precinct.
+Bid Specifications and IPW have been completed.
+BAC to be finalised on the 4 th of October 3 I. NUMBER OF URBAN I DEVELOPME NT FRAMEWORK I (S AND PRECINCTS MANAGEMENT IMPLEM ENTATION PLANS COMPLETED 3.1 Orlando Industrial Park Development D R610 287, 83 Completion of an Urban Development Framework for the revitalisation of the Orlando Industrial Park precinct.
 Project at Status quo development.
 Project delayed by Stakeholder Engagements.
-3.2 3.2 Desmond Tutu F R 1 500 000 Precinct development Development of the Desmond Tutu Precinct plan.
+3.2 Desmond Tutu Precinct development F R 1 500 000 Development of the Desmond Tutu Precinct plan.
 The project is meant to develop the transportation plan as well as the urban development concept and evaluate the impact the precinct will have on transport.
 The Precinct Plan should be complete with a functional Implementation Plan and Urban Management Plan to assist the City of Johannesburg transform the study area.
 Bid Specifications and IPW have been completed.
-Appointments to be finalised on the 4 th of October
+Appointments to be finalised on the 4 th of October None identified and profiled today